Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Method

 \subsection{Reward Design for Stroke Representation}

 We use bitmap images as the sole source of supervision.
 Our training objectives involve maximizing the overlap between generated strokes and black pixels in the bitmap image, increasing coverage over black-pixel regions, and decreasing the number of strokes outside black pixels.
-Our reward computation consists of three steps: identifying valid strokes, estimating coverage for each stroke, and aggregating the reward.
+Our reward computation consists of three steps: identifying valid strokes, estimating stroke coverage, and aggregating the reward.